A. Data protection declaration according to the GDPR

 9. Contact options

-Electronic contact on the website of Greensill Bank AG is only possible via the provided email address.
+Electronic contact on the website of Greensill Bank AG in bkcy is only possible via the provided email address.
 If the data subject makes contact with the controller via this channel, the personal data transmitted by the data subject are automatically stored.
 The storage is solely for the purpose of processing or contacting the data subject.
 The data will not be disseminated to third parties.

 10. Routine deletion and blocking of personal data